-In addition, under the terms of the acquisition agreements, up to 20% of the contingent consideration is payable to the employees of Sitrick Brincko Group at the end of the measurement period to the extent certain EBITDA growth targets are met.
+In addition, under the terms of the acquisition agreements, up to 20% of the contingent consideration was payable to the employees of Sitrick Brincko Group at the end of the measurement period to the extent certain EBITDA growth targets were met.
 The Company records the estimated amount of the contractual obligation to pay the employee portion of contingent consideration as compensation expense over the service period as it is deemed probable that the growth targets will be achieved.
-As a result of the Company's determination that it is more likely than not that the contingent consideration will not be earned as of November 2013, the Company reversed its previously recorded estimate of \$500,000 (and related tax effect of approximately \$200,000) for the employee portion of contingent consideration for the year ended May 26, 2012.
-The estimate of the amount of the employee portion of contingent consideration payable requires very subjective assumptions to be made of future operating results.
-Future revisions to these assumptions could materially change the estimate of the amount of the employee portion of contingent consideration and, therefore, materially affect the Company's future financial results.
+As a result of the Company's determination that it is more likely than not that the contingent consideration will not be earned as of November 2013, the Company reversed its previously recorded estimate of \$500,000 (and related tax effect of approximately \$200,000) for the employee portion of contingent consideration during the year ended May 26, 2012.